 If you’re worried about it, just be sure to dry your floor within a reasonable amount of time if it gets wet.
 That said, we’d recommend it much more for a half bath than a full bath that’s prone to splashing.

 Conclusion: Is Pergo Outlast Plus Good?
-Pergo Outlast Reviews Say It’s Decent, But It Still Might Not be Worth It.
+Pergo Outlast Reviews Say It’s Decent!

 Pergo Outlast Plus is a mid-range flooring product aimed at the sweet spot between budget buyers and the luxury market.
-While Outlast Plus makes minor sacrifices in terms of durability, the flooring really isn’t a bad choice for residences and small commercial spaces.
+While Outlast Plus makes minor sacrifices in terms of durability, the flooring is a solid choice for residences and small commercial spaces.

 Overall, Pergo Outlast reviews say this is a fake wood flooring option worth considering.
 On the other hand, premium laminate floors like RevWood or even high-end LVP options like Proximity Mills aren’t that much more expensive.

-The Issue Isn’t The Floor—It’s Home Depot’s Installers
+The Issue Isn’t The Flooring (Which is Solid)—It’s Home Depot’s Installers

-In any case, the biggest problem with Pergo Outlast Plus comes down to the installers.
-Like we said, big box stores hire the cheapest 3rd-party installers to put in their floors.
-And when you’re dealing with a many-thousand-dollar investment (like flooring), that is not what you want.
-To that end, while Pergo Outlast Plus reviews say the product itself is good, we still don’t know if it’s worth buying.
+In any case, the only real issue with Pergo Outlast Plus comes down to the installers.
+Like we said, big box stores hire 3rd-party installers to put in their floors.
+And when you’re dealing with a many-thousand-dollar investment (like flooring), that might not be something you want.
+To that end, while Pergo Outlast Plus reviews say the product itself is good, we might go with a non-Home-Depot installer instead.

-And Other Pergo Products (From Better Stores) Aren’t More Expensive
+Plus, Other Pergo Products (From Different Stores) Aren’t Much More Expensive